drostron/slamdata-docs/source/administration-guide.rst

   * Browsers
       * The most compatible browsers with SlamData are always the most recent versions of Google Chrome and Mozilla Firefox
   * Target data sources (for analytics)
-      * Apache Spark 2.1 and above
+      * Apache Spark 2.1 and newer
-      * Couchbase 4.5.1 and above
+      * Couchbase 4.5.1 and newer
-      * MarkLogic 8 and above
+      * MarkLogic 8 and newer
-      * MongoDB 3.0 and above
+      * MongoDB 3.2 and newer

 1.2 Obtaining SlamData